FLEX-Operation

 Every scenario is run in both modes (unless disabled), and the comparison between them is typically the core research output:

 Reference mode (dispatch_ref.py) simulates a household with no smart control.
-Devices operate by simple, reactive rules:
+The code follows two distinct execution paths depending on the heating system type:

 Optimization mode (dispatch_opt.py) simulates a household with a Smart Energy Management System (SEMS).
 A Pyomo LP is solved for the full year simultaneously: